acceleratedscience/openad-plugin-rxn/README.md

-# OpenAD Plugin - Deep Search
+# OpenAD Plugin - RXN

 _This is a plugin for [OpenAD](https://github.com/acceleratedscience/open-ad-toolkit)_